InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/pubvendors.json v1.0 Draft for Public Comment.md

 **Draft for Public Comment | May 2018**

+## Specification to be deprecated
+*Note, April 25 2019*

+As of the publication of Transparency and Consent Framework April 25, 2019, this specification is marked as to-be-deprecated.
+Please review the Transparency and Consent Frameworks for public comment to learn how the new specification support the required use cases.

 # Table of Contents
 1. [Introduction](#Introduction)
 2. [About the Transparency & Consent Framework](#About-the-Framework)